Hector Dufranne: Biography

 In 1908 Dufranne went to the United States for the first time to sing with the Manhattan Opera Company in the American premiere of Pelléas et Mélisande.
-He returned for several more productions through 1910, appearing as le Prieur in Le jongleur de Notre-Dame (1909), Caoudal in Sapho (1909), Rabo in Jan Blockx's Herbergprinses (performed in Italian as La Princesse d'Auberge, 1909), John the Baptist in Richard Strauss's Salome (1910), and Saluces in Massenet's Griselidis (1910).
+He returned for several more productions through 1910, appearing as le Prieur in Le jongleur de Notre-Dame (1909), Caoudal in Sapho (1909), Rabo in Jan Blockx's Herbergprinses (performed in Italian as La Princesse d'Auberge, 1909), John the Baptist in Richard Strauss's Salome (1910), and Le Marquis in Massenet's Grisélidis (1910).
 He also sang with the Chicago Grand Opera Company and the Chicago Opera Association from 1910 to 1922, creating there Léandre in The Love for Three Oranges (in French) by Sergei Prokofiev, in 1921.

 In 1922, Dufranne returned to Paris where he continued to appear in operas in all the major houses in addition to appearing in other opera houses in France.
 He also spent a brief time performing in Amsterdam in 1935.
 In 1923 he created the part of Don Quixote in the stage première of El retablo de maese Pedro under the baton of the composer, Manuel de Falla.
 The performance was for a private audience and was held in the private theatre of Winnaretta Singer, Princess Edmond de Polignac; he repeated the role in a Falla triple-bill at the Opéra-Comique in 1928.
-In 1924, he appeared at the Théâtre des Champs-Élysées in the world premiere of Léon Sachs's Les Burgraves.
+In 1924, he appeared at the Théâtre des Champs-Élysées in the world premiere of Léo Sachs's opera Les Burgraves.

-With the outbreak of World War II in 1939, Dufranne retired from the stage, with his last performance being the role of Golaud at the opera house in Vichy.
+With the outbreak of World War II in 1939, Dufranne retired from the stage, his last performance being the role of Golaud at the opera house in Vichy.
 He lived in Paris where he taught singing for many years before his death in 1951.
 His voice is preserved on a number of historic CD recordings made between 1904 and 1928 which have been issued on CYP 3612.
-He can also be heard on the first full recording of L’heure espagnole (1931), and in extracts from Pelléas et Mélisande (1927).
+He can also be heard as Don Iñigo on the first full recording of L’heure espagnole (1929), and as Golaud in extracts from Pelléas et Mélisande (1927).